colomboluke/bracket-maker/src/Brainstorm.md

   - [ ] Let users click 'next' or 'prev' to move between VotingScreens
   - [ ] When trying to click 'next' on VotingScreen, highlight the rows that still need to vote
   - [x] VotingScreen has a 'reset votes' button
-  - [ ] In PlayPage, have the hover border change colors based on whether that matchup is playable
   - [ ] Info buttons/tutorial explaining the basic idea of a voting bracket
   - [x] Let users close a VotingScreen by pressing escape
   - 2. [x] In SetupPage, have the remove Team/Voter button only when hovering